 Managing Human-Wildlife Interface

-Y. Gong, J. Wang, J. Zhang, Saving Whales with Optimal Control (work in progress)
+Y. Gong, J. Wang, J. Zhang, Smart Speed, Sustainable Seas: Optimizing Speed Reduction Zones for Whale Conservation (work in progress)

 (Coauthor: *Student ** Ecologist)